 Audiences are always ready for one more voice.
 One more leader.
 We’re always ready to hear from someone who is “crazy enough to change the world.”
 And the next leader could be you — if you would just stop waiting.

 Of course, this is natural: the desire to be chosen, to fit in with society’s standards, to be liked by the cool kids.
 It’s also a myth.

-For every person or group that picks you, there is one (or a hundred ones) that doesn’t — or even a hundred of them.
-You can spend your whole life trying to please them all.
-Or you can focus your attention on something that matters, like finding your tribe.
+For every person or group that picks you, there is one that doesn’t — or even a hundred of them.
+You can spend your whole life trying to please them all, and never take any action whatsoever toward your dream.

 You must pick yourself

-The real trick is to not wait, but to pick yourself, to “turn pro” in your head (as Pressfield says).
+The real trick is not to wait, but to pick yourself, to “turn pro” in your head (as Steven Pressfield says).
 To believe you can achieve the same things that today’s biggest writers and bloggers have already achieved.
 To believe that it’s never too late to start.

 Our heroes do this

-But of course, we know this can’t be true.
-We have read enough biographies and seen enough interviews to know that our heroes are just as human and insecure as we are.
+Of course, we also know they’re not exactly fearless in their quests.
+We’ve read enough biographies and seen enough interviews to know that our heroes are just as human and insecure as we are.
 Even if they did get started in the so-called golden age of blogging, they still fear having missed the golden age of literature, or the Renaissance, or the Romantic period.
 They still wonder if now is the right time — and then they act, anyway.
 They do something different with their fear.
 They don’t let it debilitate them.
 They choose to create and share their work, anyway.